 (All photos are from our recent trip to The Great Smoky Mountain National Park!
 Such a gorgeous place!!)

+Well, as soon as I wrote in my last post that I paint every day, I haven't painted in three days.
 I've been thinking lately about how my life seems to progress in these big waves, bringing things into my life that seem to define me for a while and then they disappear and life goes on.

 For example, Daniel and I used to play folk music.
 We played almost every day for quite a few years.
 We were even in a group and performed from time to time.
 Music defined us, not just playing but in terms of our friends and travels.
 And then one day, that part of our lives was done and I have hardly picked up an instrument since.
 I don't miss it, although I still love listening to the music.